 My advice for when you make your ducks this way is to roast them alongside lots of root vegetables, the more varied the better.
 And think about a gravy or a sauce to go with it.
 I have a large selection of wild game sauces here you can choose from.
 I might think about the maple-bourbon gravy for starters…

-- 1 domesticated duck or 2 very fat wild ducks (see above for species variations)
+- 1 domesticated duck or 2 very fat wild ducks (see above)

 - 1 tablespoon kosher salt